 There is a policy regarding who must live on campus.

 Some students may need to complete an exemption application to commute.

 Orientation is important for commuters.

-It's where you'll meet your academic advisor, schedule and register for classes, activate the student account, secure a photo ID card, parking pass and more.
+It's where you'll meet your academic advisor, schedule and register for classes, activate your student account, acquire a photo ID card, parking pass, and more.